CNN draws fire for hiring former DOJ spokesperson Sarah Isgur Flores

 Isgur had been a vocal critic of Trump before joining the DOJ, and a critic of CNN, at one point calling it the “Clinton News Network” in a tweet.

-Mike McCurry, a former White House press secretary for President Bill Clinton, offered a positive word for Isgur.
+Mike McCurry, who was White House press secretary for President Bill Clinton, offered a positive word for Isgur.

 In addition to the political intrigue, Isgur’s hiring comes as CNN’s owner, AT&T, is in a long-running battle with the Justice Department over its acquisition of Time Warner.
-The DOJ had once suggested that CNN or another major asset be sold in order to win approval for AT&T to buy the media conglomerate, which included CNN.
+The DOJ had once suggested that CNN or another major asset be sold in order for AT&T to win approval.

-The Justice Department is still fighting the AT&T-Time Warner merger through the courts.
+The Justice Department is still fighting the AT&T-Time Warner merger in the courts.